-5. For the purposes of this regulation, the first triennial, or three-year, period for all legacy CA Members commenced on January 1, 2010 and terminated December 31, 2012, and the first triennial period for all legacy CGA and CMA Members will commence January 1, 2016 and terminate December 31, 2018, and the triennial periods thereafter commence on the January 1 next following and terminate on December 31 of the third year following.
+5. For the purposes of this regulation, the triennial period commenced on January 1, 2016 and will terminate on December 31, 2018, and the triennial periods thereafter commence on the January 1 next following and terminate on December 31 of the third year following.